ankaAR/bestiario5e/_creatures/androsphinx.md

 ***Roar (3/Día).*** The sphinx emits a magical roar.
 Each time it roars before finishing a long rest, the roar is louder and the effect is different, as detailed below.
 Each creature within 500 feet of the sphinx and able to hear the roar must make a saving throw.

 First Roar.
-Each creature that fails a DC 18 Wisdom saving throw is frightened for 1 minute.
-A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+Each creature that fails a DC 18 Wisdom saving throw is asustado for 1 minute.
+A asustado creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 Second Roar.
-Each creature that fails a DC 18 Wisdom saving throw is deafened and frightened for 1 minute.
-A frightened creature is paralyzed and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+Each creature that fails a DC 18 Wisdom saving throw is ensordecido and asustado for 1 minute.
+A asustado creature is paralizado and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 Third Roar.
 Each creature makes a DC 18 Constitution saving throw.
 On a failed save, a creature takes 44 (8d10) thunder damage and is knocked prone.
 On a successful save, the creature takes half as much damage and isn't knocked prone.